BACK

 — World Economic Forum

 Adaptive reuse or conversion than constructing a brand new one from scratch is often shown to be more cost-effective and profitable — in addition, to saving the time required for acquisition and public evaluations.
-Conversion makes economic sense for building owners for a number of reasons.
-First, they can save on the cost of maintaining, upgrading, and paying taxes on their property.
+Conversion makes economic sense for building owners for several reasons.
+First, they can save on maintaining, upgrading, and paying taxes on their property.
 Second, they can realize an immediate profit and multiply the value of their holdings.
-And third, conversion frees them from the obligation of marketing and managing the properties, negotiating leases, and other owner responsibilities.
+Third, conversion frees them from the obligation of marketing and managing the properties, negotiating leases, and other owner responsibilities.

 Conversion also makes sense for both existing tenants and new occupants because it lowers the barrier to entry to purchase, gains control over their business premises, and fixes the costs and terms of the lease.
 In addition, buyers gain immediate built-in equity and the prospect of steadily increasing value in the future — not to mention long-term capital appreciation and financial stability.